dmcgrath/minecraft-presets/Just Presets/README.md

 Water Table is much like Standard World, except for an 8 layer water level between the sand dirt layers.
 Be careful not to flood our your mining expeditions!

     2;7,80x1,12,8x9,5x3,2;3;stronghold,biome_1,village,decoration,dungeon,mineshaft,stronghold,village

+### Subterranean Lake

+Be careful when digging!
+The water table has receded, leaving a gap between the dirt an water.
+This makes a convenient 24 hour boating area once you build lighting and docks.

+    2;7,80x1,12,4x9,4x0,5x3,2;3;stronghold,biome_1,village,decoration,dungeon,mineshaft,stronghold,village

+### Subterranean Glacier

+There is plenty of water, although you'll have to unfreeze it first.
+This is what happened to the Subterranean Lake during the next ice age.
+Morning dew has seeped underground and frozen on the ceiling.
+The seed `Icy` is a good one for this preset, with a lava lake spawning close to help you out.

+    2;7,50x1,12,3x79,4x0,79,5x3,2;12;stronghold,biome_1,village,decoration,dungeon,mineshaft,stronghold,village,lava_lake